 The compensation and management succession committee (which we refer in this section as the "Committee") continues to monitor and consider the interests of TriCo's shareholders regarding executive compensation.
-We are pleased that in 2021, over 96% of the votes cast (excluding broker non-votes) supported TriCo's "Say on Pay" proposal.
+We are pleased that in 2022, almost 96% of the votes cast (excluding broker non-votes) supported TriCo's "Say on Pay" proposal.
 Our Board, the Committee, and our executive team continue to review our executive compensation practices and look for opportunities to improve and strengthen its pay for performance objective and alignment with shareholders' interests.
 During the past year the Committee took the following actions:

-- Reengaged Aon's Human Capital Solutions practice a division of Aon, plc ("Aon'), a leading human resources and executive compensation consulting firm, to perform a review of TriCo's executive compensation program and make recommendations for enhancements to ensure market competitiveness. - Reviewed Institutional Shareholder Services and Glass Lewis analyses to further understand any ongoing or new concerns about TriCo's compensation program. - Except for John Fleshood, none of the named officers received an increase in their base salaries in 2021. - Continued to focus on having a larger percentage of executive pay contingent on performance, by increasing equity grants as a percentage of the total mix of executive compensation. - Continued the use of performance-based equity awards.
-Since 2014, half of the annual equity grants to the chief executive officer and other executive officers consists of performance based RSU,s or "PSUs", where the value of the award upon vesting is based upon total shareholder return (TSR) relative to the KBW Nasdaq Regional Banking Index (KRX).
-The fifth performance period began on the grant date for the awards granted in 2018 for the three-year performance period ended in June 2021, and TriCo's TSR performance relative to the KBW Regional Banking Index yielded the payout of 146%.
-The PSU design and these three-year performance results are discussed further under the Equity Compensation section on page 39.
+- Reengaged Aon's Human Capital Solutions practice a division of Aon, plc ("Aon'), a leading human resources and executive compensation consulting firm, to perform a review of TriCo's executive compensation program and make recommendations for enhancements to ensure market competitiveness. - Reviewed Institutional Shareholder Services and Glass Lewis analyses to further understand any ongoing or new concerns about TriCo's compensation program. - Continued to focus on having a significant percentage of executive pay contingent on performance.

+- Continued the use of performance-based equity awards.
+Half of the annual equity grants to the chief executive officer and other executive officers consists of performance based RSUs or "PSUs", where the value of the award upon vesting is based upon total shareholder return (TSR) relative to the KBW Nasdag Regional Banking Index (KRX).
 TriCo has maintained the same PSU program design and extended it further into the organization.
-During 2021, the Committee reviewed the mix of PSUs and RSUs for the fixed number of shares that vest over time and continues to believe that the 50%/50% split is a reasonable mix for the retention and incentive elements and serves to align our executives with shareholders.
-While the Committee annually revisits the program design, metrics considered, and weighting before issuing new grants to continuing executives but does not expect the weighting of performance-based equity for awards for executives to be less than 50% in future years. - TriCo has maintained stock ownership guidelines since 2012.
-Under the guidelines, TriCo's chief executive officer, executive vice presidents and directors are expected to acquire and maintain minimum positions in TriCo common stock.
-In February 2022, the nominating and corporate governance committee conducted its annual review and confirmed that all covered executive officers and directors satisfied the stock ownership guidelines, except the following directors: Garen, Kane and Vogel (each initially appointed to the Board in February 2020 - have until February 2025 to comply); and Nakamura (initially appointed to the Board in December 2021 - has until December 2026 to comply).
-The nominating and corporate governance committee also conducted an annual review of the stock ownership guidelines to determine whether they continue to be appropriate.
-No changes to the guidelines were made during the past year.
-See "Stock Ownership Guidelines" on page 41.
+During 2022, the Committee reviewed the mix of PSUs and RSUs for the fixed number of shares that vest over time and continues to believe that the 50%/50% split is a reasonable mix for the retention and incentive elements and serves to align our executives with shareholders.
+The Committee annually revisits the program design, metrics considered, and weighting before issuing new grants to continuing executives but does not expect the weighting of performance-based equity for awards for executives to be less than 50% in future years. - TriCo has maintained stock ownership guidelines since 2012.
+No changes were recommended for 2022.